n1z19/nizira1n/README.md

 ## Palera1n GUI
-Palera1n GUI for MacOS and Linux (see linux branch)
+Palera1n GUI for MacOS, for linux im still working on it.
 ## Changelog
 ## 1.2
-UI and Icon Update by @timi2506 https://github.com/timi2506 https://twitter.com/timi2506 (Great Idea, thank you 😄)
+UI and Icon Update

 fixed minimum Requirements by lowering it to macOS 11 Big Sur
 ## 1.1